A detailed review and performance comparison of the Scott Radian, Sage X and G.Loomis Asquith

 Like the 8 ½’ 4-weight models, the Radian 855-4 is stiffer than the X 586-4 and has a fast transition between the tip and mid sections, which creates a more defined flex point.
 The X 586-4 is a little smoother and sweeter, especially with a line of subtle taper such as the SA Trout Taper or Rio Perception.
 The Radian launches with more authority and should be paired with a somewhat more aggressive line, like the SA MPX.
 The Radian 855-4 is an excellent choice for fishing hoppers, stoneflies and other wind resistant dry flies that benefit from a heavy headed line.
 This length and line weight is very popular and effect for fishing terrestrials in the eastern United States and Southern Rockies, where medium and smaller sized rivers are the main canvas for our sport.
 The 586-4 X offers greater loop control, because the rod flexes evenly with varying lengths of line, always recovering quickly for terrific line speed and tight loops.
 For some anglers, the 586-4 X may offer greater versatility with dry flies of different size and light nymph rigs.
 The Radian has a stouter butt section and has advantages with heavier nymphs, streamers and large dry dropper rigs.

-These three rods will be compared more than any others on the planet.
+These three rods are compared more than any others on the planet.
 We will describe them in order of stiffness.
 The Radian 905-4 is the rod that made this series famous.
 It is a very fast action rod by any measure, but somehow still casts well at short range.
 Two unsurpassed characteristics of the Radian 905-4 are 1) unmatched accuracy, especially appreciable at distance and under adverse casting conditions, and 2) more than any other super-fast action fly rod, the Radian 905-4 transmits terrific feel to the palm of your hand.
 The element of casting control with the Radian 905-4 is #1 of all trout rods we have ever cast.
 Dropping a dry fly under a branch from 50 feet in the wind feels like placing a salad fork on a napkin.
 Our favorite line on the Radian 905-4 is the Rio Gold (or InTouch Gold), but this powerful fly rod will easily handle aggressive heads (SA Titan Taper, Rio Grand, etc.) as well as the whole range of sink tips and full sinking lines.

 The Sage X 590-4 is a classic fast action rod, but not as stiff as the Radian.
 Virtually everyone will pick up this rod and cast it well on the first swing thanks to its supremely even flex profile.
 It may be outdistanced by the Radian 905-4, but the X offers the best loop control of any rod in its class.
 The first thing everyone says when casting the 590-4 X for the first time is, “Wow, look at those loops.”
 By default, this rod throws the tightest, most consistent loops of any fly rod we have ever cast.
 We have also found that it is easy to vary the width and shape of the loop, whether swinging wide to accommodate a nymph/indicator rig or tomahawking a wedge to turn over a long leader in the wind.
 The 590-4 X also has an extraordinary tolerance for line pairings.